chumingqian/Model_Compression_For_YOLOV3-V4/README.md

 ### 4 Cite

-If  this project has helped you,   you can cite our paper, thanks.
+If  this project has helped you,   please cite our work, thanks.

 @article{chu2022group,
   title={Group channel pruning and spatial attention distilling for object detection},